alexliesenfeld/health/Fixed typo in README.md

 	router := http.NewServeMux()

-	// Create a new new http.Handler that provides health check information. router.Handle("/health", health.NewHandler(
+	// Create a new http.Handler that provides health check information. router.Handle("/health", health.NewHandler(

 		// Configure a globally configured timeout that will be applied to all checks.